OCTACHRON Manual

 - External Control via MIDI

-To use Octachron in standalone mode please first start the software instrument you want control with it (e.g. Ruismaker).
-Or if it is a piece of hardware, connect it to your iPad via a MIDI/USB cable.
-In Octachron then press the button “MIDI” in the top right and select your instrument under “MIDI OUT”.
-Then continue with the chapter Mapping below.
+To use OCTACHRON in standalone mode please first start the instrument app you want control with it (Ruismaker in this example).
+Or if it is a piece of hardware, connect it to your iPad or iPhone via a MIDI/USB cable.
+In OCTACHRON then press the button “MIDI” in the top right and select your instrument under “MIDI OUT”.
+Then continue with the chapter MIDI Mapping below.

 Then press the curved arrow icon in the top right.

-Use Octachron inside Cubasis, Logic Pro and other iPad DAWs
+Use OCTACHRON inside Cubasis, Logic Pro or other iOS DAWs

-Inside a DAW please first select the track with the instrument you want to control with Octachron.
-Open “MIDI Effects” there, tap on “Tap to Add Effect” and select Octachron.
-Then continue with the chapter Mapping below.
+Inside a DAW please first select the track with the instrument you want to control with OCTACHRON.
+Open “MIDI Effects” there, tap on “Tap to Add Effect” and select OCTACHRON.
+Then continue with the chapter MIDI Mapping below.

 Presets Menu